International Student Visas at Meridian

 A Form I-20 (Certificate of Eligibility) is a United States government form on which Meridian University certifies to the U.S. Department of Homeland Security that a student is eligible to receive an F-1 visa.
 This form certifies that the student:

-- Has registered for a Meridian University weeklong residency associated with an enrollment in a Meridian degree program, or will be registering for such a residency as soon as the course registration period for the applicable quarter has opened.
+- Has registered for a Meridian University weeklong residential intensive associated with an enrollment in a Meridian degree program, or will be registering for such an intensive as soon as the course registration period for the applicable quarter has opened.

 - Has satisfied the University’s admission requirements and has been admitted.
 (Per Meridian policy, students must also be currently enrolled to receive an I-20 and must explicitly request an I-20.)